Digestey/lw-sqs-ss25/doc/adr/006_connect_to_db.md

   - **Maintainability**: The connection pool abstraction encapsulates the connection management logic, allowing future updates or replacements of the database without affecting the business logic.
   - **Scalability**: Pooling makes the application more scalable, as it can handle a higher volume of concurrent database operations without needing to establish new connections for every query.

-- **Using Singleton**:
-  - **Simplicity**: The Singleton approach simplifies the architecture for small applications or during the testing phase.
-  - **Resource Management**: A single connection might not be sufficient for handling high traffic or concurrent operations, which could lead to resource bottlenecks.
-  - **Testing**: For testing purposes, using a singleton is simpler and avoids the complexity of managing a pool of connections.
-It’s a good compromise for unit tests or small-scale applications.